ICanBoogie/Module/README.md

 ## Event hooks

-### `ICanBoogie\Core::boot`

-Boot enabled modules.
+- `ICanBoogie\Core::boot`: Boot enabled modules.
 Before the modules are actually booted up, their index is used to alter the I18n load paths (if the [icanboogie/i18n][] package is available) and the config paths.
-Note that prototypes are reseted and the [Events][] instance associated with the core revoked.
+Note that prototypes are reset and the [Events][] instance associated with the core revoked.

-### `ICanBoogie\View\View::alter`

-If the view renders a module's route, the "template" directory of that module is added to the list of templates locations.
+- `ICanBoogie\View\View::alter`: If the view renders a module's route, the "template" directory of that module is added to the list of template locations.

-### `routing.collect_routes:before`

-Alter routes defined by modules by adding a `module` key that holds the identifier of the module that defines the route.
+- `routing.collect_routes:before`: Alter routes defined by modules by adding a `module` key that holds the identifier of the module that defines the route.